 From £60 to £120 per room, per night, for double occupancy

-Accommodation deals will be available during the first half of 2022.
+Accommodation deals will be available in May 2022.

 Edinburgh International Conference Centre